 Promising new research

-In the previous blog we talked about CRT as a means to correct for nearsightedness with a special hard contact lens to reshape the cornea while wearing during sleep.
-In the past few years several studies were conducted around the globe to see if children wearing CRT lenses showed reduced progression of myopia.
+In the previous blog, we talked about CRT as a means to correct for nearsightedness with a special hard contact lens to reshape the cornea while wearing during sleep.
+In the past few years, several studies were conducted around the globe to see if children wearing CRT lenses showed reduced progression of myopia.
 The results have been extremely favorable all showing that CRT lenses are able to slow or possibly halt the progression of myopia.
-It has also been shown that this affect is long lasting and will not diminish through years of wear.
+It has also been shown that this effect is long-lasting and will not diminish through years of wear.
 This is exciting as we continue to perfect the technique there is hope that myopia could be halted once discovered.

 What to do if you or someone you love has myopia

 If you are interested in slowing the progression of your child’s nearsightedness ask one of the eye doctors at OPMT if they are a candidate for CRT contact lenses.
 In the meantime, send them outside for some old fashioned fun outside.
 Increased outdoor play has been shown to slow or prevent nearsightedness.
 Whether it’s the exposure to UV light and the effect of outdoor light on pupil size we’re still not sure, but it still sounds like a good idea to me!
 Check out our Nashville Vision Therapy Blog HERE for more information!